ClusterHQ/powerstrip/README.rst

 ---------------

 The target audience of this project is folks who to want to write Docker extensions, not end users.
-For a list of Powerstrip adaptors that you can use with Docker, see :ref:`powerstrip-adapters`.
+See the Powerstrip adapters section below for a list of adapters that you can use with Docker.

 Goal of project